Protecting the Planet (a WEA course)

 Cretaceous-Tertiary: 65 million years ago.
 A giant asteroid caused dinosaurs and many other organisms to perish.
 Mammals then evolved.

-Importance of biodiversity – rich biodiversity means more stability (see notes on ecology Week 1, chances of survival better for all in the system.
+Importance of biodiversity – rich biodiversity means more stability, chances of survival better for all in the system.

-Biodiversity is a crucial resource: for food, medicine, fuel, economic benefit etc. Another way of looking at this is to say that biodiversity serves 5 ‘functions’: pollination, pest control, decomposition, carbon sequestration, cultural value.
+Biodiversity is a crucial resource: for food, medicine, fuel, economic benefit etc and 5 ‘functions’: pollination, pest control, decomposition, carbon sequestration, cultural value.

 We noted last week one aspect of this: as Al Gore points out (p 152 ff), if the seasons change, then food (plants or insects) will not necessarily be available for creatures when they hatch – since hatching has been ‘timed’ for the point in the year when food is available.